wizyoung/YOLOv3_TensorFlow/README.md

 ### 1. Introduction

 This is my implementation of [YOLOv3](https://pjreddie.com/media/files/papers/YOLOv3.pdf) in pure TensorFlow.
 It contains the full pipeline of training and evaluation on your own dataset.
-The keys features of this repo are:
+The key features of this repo are:

 - Efficient tf.data pipeline
 - Weights converter (converting pretrained darknet weights on COCO dataset to TensorFlow checkpoint.)